supersharp/Windows_Tweaks_Manager/README.md

 # Windows Master Tweak Utility

 ## 📖 Description
-This is an all-in-one utility designed to optimize, debloat, and enhance your Windows experience.
+This is an all-in-one utility designed to optimise, debloat, and enhance your Windows experience.
 It automates complex tasks like editing the registry, removing unwanted apps, and adding useful shortcuts to streamline your workflow.

 <img width="974" height="510" alt="image" src="https://github.com/user-attachments/assets/a69d667f-e83e-4433-a449-990884db6cc8" />